-- ➤ Management database.
-For storage of system-wide and management-related metadata for the HP Business Service Management environment.
+- Management database.
+For storage of system-wide and managementrelated metadata for the HP Business Service Management environment.
 HP Business Service Management requires one management database.
-You can create this database manually, or by using the Server and Database Configuration utility. - ➤ Profile database(s).
+You can create this database manually, or by using the Server and Database Configuration utility. - Profile database(s).
 For storage of raw and aggregated measurement data obtained from the HP Business Service Management data collectors.
 Although only one profile database is required, you can store profile data in multiple databases, if required.
 You can create profile databases manually, or by using the Database Management page, accessible from Admin > Platform > Setup and Maintenance.

-- ➤ Business Process Insight Database.
-For storage of the Business Process Models created using the Business Process Insight Modeler. - ➤ Operations Management Database.
-For storage of operations management events and related data, such as annotations, as well as for storage of operations management configuration data, such as event correlation rules. - ➤ ODB.
-The Operational Database contains the following databases: - ➤ CMDB.
+- Business Process Insight Database.
+For storage of the Business Process Models created using the Business Process Insight Modeler. - Operations Management Database.
+For storage of operations management events and related data, such as annotations, as well as for storage of operations management configuration data, such as event correlation rules. - > RTSM.
+The Run-time Service Model contains the following databases: - CMDB.
 For storage of configuration information that is gathered from the various HP Business Service Management and third-party applications and tools.
 This information is used when building HP Business Service Management views. - ➤ CMDB History.
 For storage of changes, over time, of the CMDB configuration items (CIs).
-Users can view CI changes as well as view snapshots.
+Users can view CI changes as well as view snapshots. - Service Health Analyzer (SHA) Application Database(s).
+For storage of SHA metrics raw and aggregated data.
+Each Microsoft SQL Server database or Oracle user schema can host up to 1,000,000 metrics.
+You can create up to 5 SQL Server databases or Oracle user schemas.
+You can create SHA databases manually or by using the SHA Database Management page, accessible from Admin > Platform > Setup and Maintenance.